PDAL/PDAL/doc/apps/pipeline.rst

 The ``pipeline`` command can accept command-line option substitutions and they replace existing options that are specified in the input JSON pipeline.
-If multiple stages of the same name exist in the pipeline, `all` stages would be overridden.
 For example, to set the output and input LAS files for a pipeline that does a translation, the ``filename`` for the reader and the writer can be overridden: